Realmuto’s grand slam helps Phillies top Braves, avoid sweep

 Haseley made it 2-0 in the third with a drive to left-center, and Realmuto did the most damage with his grand slam in the fifth.

 The Phillies loaded the bases with no outs, then Gausman struck out Harper and got Hoskins to pop out to second on a 3-0 pitch.
-But Realmuto picked the two Phillies stars up with his third career grand slam, drilling a 3-2, 96 mph fastball deep into the seats in left.
+But Realmuto picked up the two Phillies stars with his third career grand slam, drilling a 3-2, 96 mph fastball deep into the seats in left.

 Gausman allowed six runs on nine hits with eight strikeouts and a walk, falling to 0-4 with a 6.45 ERA in four career starts against Philadelphia.

+“He just wasn’t hitting spots with his fastball like he was (July 21 against Washington),” Snitker said.

-Inciarte got Atlanta on the board with a three-run shot, driving a 1-2, 90 mph fastball into the seats in right for his second homer in as many games.
+Inciarte got Atlanta on the board with a three-run shot in the seventh, driving a 1-2, 90 mph fastball into the seats in right for his second homer in as many games.

+“Made a mistake,” Nola said.
+“Luckily, it was a good team win.”

 Camargo followed by pulling Nola’s next pitch, an 86 mph changeup, over the wall in right to cut the margin to 6-4.
 The hit snapped a 0-for-16 skid for Camargo, who is filling in for injured Dansby Swanson (bruised right foot) at shortstop.